FEUP-LDTS-2021/ldts-project-assignment-g1304/docs/README.md

 This project was developed by Afonso Baldo, João Teixeira and José Gaspar for LDTS 21⁄22.

-## FEATURES
- - [x] Movement - The spaceship is able to move in all directions when the arrow keys are pressed.
- - [x] Shooting - The spaceship can shoot laser beams.
- - [x] Asteroids - The asteroids appear randomly throughout the map and move in a single random direction.
- - [x] Enemy Ships - The enemy flying saucers appear randomly on the map and try to shoot at your spaceship.
- - [ ] Player Collisions - If the player collides with an asteroid, enemy ship or with a laser beam, it dies.
- - [x] Asteroids Collisions - If the asteroid collides with a ship, kills it.
- - [ ] Asteroid Splitting - The asteroids get split in half when shot by the laser beams.
-The smaller ones get instantly destroyed.
- - [x] Borders of the Map - When an object crosses the borders of the map, it appears on the opposite side.
- - [ ] Score - When the player destroys asteroids and enemy ships, he gains points.
- - [ ] Lives - The player has an amount of lives, that decreases everytime he dies.
- - [ ] Game Over - When the player runs out of lives, the game ends.
- - [ ] Instructions - A page that shows the basic controls for the game.
- - [ ] Leaderboard - When the user loses, his score is saved to a file.

 ## DESIGN PATTERNS

 ### FUNDAMENTAL ORGANIZATION OF THE CODE